Comprehensive Osteoporosis Care

-The UConn Center for Osteoporosis provides state-of-the-art testing and treatment for men and women with risk factors for this progressive and debilitating yet often silent condition.
-Our experts use "gold standard" evaluation tools like the Dual Energy X-ray Absorption (DXA) to accurately measure bone density and to look for deformities of the spine.
-Individualized treatment plans are devised for each patient to best fit their health and wellness needs.
+The UConn Center for Osteoporosis provides state-of-the-art bone mineral density testing and treatment for men and women with risk factors for osteoporosis, a progressive and debilitating yet often silent condition.
+Our experts use the “gold standard" in evaluation tools like the Dual Energy X-ray Absorption (DXA) to measure bone density accurately and look for deformities of the spine.
+Individualized treatment plans are devised for each patient to fit their health and wellness needs best.
 Because we are an academic medical center, our physicians are involved in world-class research on the treatment and prevention of osteoporosis.

 “Thanks for a most excellent first visit.
 Beata McAuliffe, APRN, was extremely personal, and very informative about both my osteoporosis and the medication and treatment that she suggested.
 She clearly answered the few questions that remained, and helped quiet my fears about taking medication.
 Thank you for exceeding my expectations!”

 Are You Taking a Bisphosphonate Medication for Osteoporosis?

 Recently, a condition called osteonecrosis of the jaw (an area of bone destruction of the upper or lower jaw bone) has been reported in patients treated with bisphosphonates.
 Most cases have been in cancer patients after undergoing dental procedures, such as tooth extractions and who had received multiple doses of intravenous bisphosphonates such as Aredia or Zometa.
 There have been a few cases in patients with osteoporosis treated with the oral medication Fosamax and fewer with Actonel, but these cases are extremely rare.